 Reverso Tribute Monoface Small Seconds Q713842J

-Recently, Luxury watch brands have been raising prices one after another, Causing concern among prospective buyers.
-In particular, Jaeger-LeCoultre has raised prices as many as six times in two years, Including an increase this November, Making it the brand with the most price increases among luxury watchmakers.
+Recently, Luxury watch brands have been raising prices one after another, Causing concern among those planning to purchase a watch.
+In particular, Jaeger-LeCoultre has raised prices six times in just two years, Including an increase this November, Making it the brand with the most price increases among luxury watchmakers.
 Behind these decisions is the Richemont Group, Which owns Jaeger-LeCoultre.
-Richemont, Which has doubled the price of the Reverso in three years, Is believed to be implementing a strategy to elevate Jaeger-LeCoultre’s position.
-Watch enthusiasts are divided on the brand positioning of watchmakers following the luxury fashion industry.
+Richemont has doubled the price of the Reverso in three years, Apparently as part of a strategy to elevate Jaeger-LeCoultre’s position.
+Watch enthusiasts are divided over the brand positioning of watchmakers following the luxury fashion industry.

-Perhaps due to the burden of repeated price hikes, There has also been news of price reductions for some models recently.
+Perhaps due to the burden of continuous price increases, There has also been news of price reductions for some models recently.

 However, In reality, There are very few brands that have built their heritage and reputation based on their own manufacture technology.
-Alongside the iconic rectangular watch Cartier Tank, Jaeger-LeCoultre’s Reverso is one of the most notable.
+Along with the iconic rectangular watch Cartier Tank, Jaeger-LeCoultre’s Reverso is one of the most notable.
 Discover the Reverso on VIVER.

 Young